M-Zeeshan-AI-ML/SynthoLogic/README.md

 - **Password:** `Demo@123**`

 The Evaluation Sandbox has Enterprise feature visibility but **never has platform-admin access**.
 Each evaluation feature can be run once per sandbox account; after a feature is consumed, the user is directed to Structural Mind for Enterprise access.

-## Production storage

-- Without `DATABASE_URL`, the app uses local SQLite for a simple single-instance evaluation environment.
-- For production, set `DATABASE_URL` to PostgreSQL.
-- Admin credentials are supplied through `SYNTHOLOGIC_ADMIN_EMAIL` and `SYNTHOLOGIC_ADMIN_PASSWORD_HASH`.
-- The Computer Vision pipeline requires the server-side `HF_TOKEN` secret.
-The token is never shown to customers.

 ## Contact